 A basket of tomatoes on a white marble counter next to herbs, onions, and garlic.

 You honestly don’t need a ton of ingredients to make the everyday tomato into a caramelized, sweet, delicious sauce.
 I mean, yes, it’s basic but that’s why we love it.
-Here’s everything you’ll need!
+All you’ll need is tomatoes, garlic, shallots, good quality olive oil, oregano, red pepper flakes, fresh thyme, fresh basil, Morton’s Kosher salt, black pepper, unsalted butter, and sugar.

 The best tomatoes to use